redis/redis-doc/topics/protocol.md

 write operation by the client, without the need to to read the server reply of the previous command before issuing the next command.
 All the replies can be read at the end.

+For more information please check our [page about Pipelining](/topics/pipelining).

 Inline Commands
 ---------------